icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 ![Figure 3.
 Liquid-water content, W, and average drop diameter in icing clouds.
 ](/images%2Fwilliam_lewis_1947%2FFigure%203.png)
-_from "FLIGHT INVESTIGATION OF METEOROLOGICAL FACTORS CONDUCIVE TO AIRCRAFT ICING", William Lewis, NACA Conference on Aircraft Ice Prevention A Compilation of Papers Presented by NACA Staff Members.
-6505/NACA-1947/8, 1947._
+_from "FLIGHT INVESTIGATION OF METEOROLOGICAL FACTORS CONDUCIVE TO AIRCRAFT ICING", William Lewis, 1947. [^1]_

 ## Summary
 The most enduring legacy of the NACA publications on icing meteorology is their